2025 Conference Program

 Professor, Creative Arts Therapies, Drexel University (USA)

-Monday, October 27 Plenary Presentation on: Music Therapy for Symptom Management in Oncology Care
+Monday, October 27 Plenary Presentation on: Music as Medicine

 Dr. Joke Bradt, PhD, MT-BC is Professor and Program Director of the PhD in Creative Arts Therapies program in the College of Nursing and Health Professions at Drexel University (Philadelphia) and a board-certified music therapist.
 Her federally funded research is focused on the development and testing of music therapy interventions for chronic pain and symptom management.
 She is the lead author of a Cochrane systematic review on music interventions in oncology care and one on dance/movement therapy for people with cancer.
 She is the former Editor-in-Chief of the Nordic Journal of Music Therapy.
 She is a founding Co-Director of the International Music Therapy Clinical Trials Network (IMTCTnet) and she leads the Music4Pain Network, an NIH-funded multidisciplinary research network aimed at advancing mechanistic understanding of music-based interventions for pain.